ComScore

 15. Leonberger

 Never had a big dog but always wanted one?
 Go for a Leonberger.
-These dogs are great for first-time dog owners because of their outgoing and obedient personalities.
+These dogs are great for first-time dog owners who have large, fenced-in yards.
+Their outgoing and obedient personalities make training easier, but these puppies still require ample time and energy, according to the Leonberger Club of America.
 Leonbergers love to meet new people and play with the humans in their own homes.
 Their luxurious coats can be reddish brown or yellow with black fur around their noses and eyes.

 big dog breeds newfoundland